platformsh/legacy-cli/README.md

 ### Updating

 New releases of the CLI are made regularly.

-If you installed the CLI using the installer (as a Phar archive), you can update it using:

-    platform self-update

-Or, if you installed the CLI with Composer globally, you can update with this
-command:
+Update with this command:

     composer global update